-Since the controversy stands decided by a learned Division Bench of this Court through the aforesaid judgment which is binding on this Court, whereas, no assistance has been provided on behalf of the Defendants as to whether the said judgment has been impugned before the Hon'ble Supreme Court and any order for its suspension or setting aside has been passed; in view of such position, the following Legal Issue in terms of Order 14 Rule 2 CPC is settled for adjudication:- i.
-Whether the renting of immovable properties by the landlord to a tenant falls within the definition of rendering and/or providing services or economic activity under the Sindh Sales Tax on Services Act, 2011 and is chargeable any Provincial Sales Tax?
+As to the passing of some legislation retrospectively as contended on behalf of SRB, the same has to be dealt with as and when challenged and has no bearing on this case; therefore, in view of such position the following Legal Issue under Order 14 Rule 2 CPC is settled for adjudication.

+i.
+Whether the renting of immovable properties by the landlord to a tenant falls within the definition of rendering, and/or providing services or economic activity under the Sindh Sales Tax on Services Act, 2011 and is chargeable any Provincial Sales Tax?"